 I began buying my own groceries, packing my own lunches in High School, and started jogging and rollerblading practically every day after school.
 In 10th grade I even signed up for weight training because I just loved exercising so much.

 I took things to the extreme though when I first started – because I just didn’t know any better.

 I allowed myself 1,000-1,100 calories a day and I wrote everything I ate down in a journal.
 I was very strict with my diet!

 I can still remember back to high school what I ate – breakfast was an egg with a mini bagel, lunch was a Balance protein bar with a piece of fruit and dinner was a protein with veggies.
 I never snacked.

-I paid for this for hours – emotionally and physically.
+I sat in pain with this for hours – emotionally and physically.

-I went back and forth with binging for well over 10 years!
+I went back and forth with restricting and binging for well over 10 years!

 Fast forward to the age of 23 when I was in college.
 At this time I was going back and forth from Gainesville to Jupiter (about a four hour drive one way) because of school and work.
 Once again my eating habits were all over the place and I was unhappy, insecure and lacked confidence.